QR-bill as a payment method in Swiss online shops: How it works

 Published:

-The workflow is divided into five steps:
+The process is divided into five steps:

-Step 1: The buyer selects "Purchase on account" or "QR invoice" as the payment method in the checkout.
-The PSP or the shop system generates a QR invoice with a unique QR reference (QRR) or SCOR reference.
+Step 1: Buyer selects "Purchase on account" or "QR-Invoice" as the payment method in the checkout.
+The PSP or the shop system generates a QR-Invoice with a unique QR reference (QRR) or SCOR reference.

 Step 4: The buyer's bank transfers the amount to the recipient's IBAN.
 Depending on the bank, this takes 1–2 business days within Switzerland.

-In practice, this means: If a customer transfers EUR 89.00 to your account (una cuenta) and the QR reference contains 21 00000 00003 13947 14300 09017, your system automatically assigns the payment to order #13947.
+In practice, this means: If a customer transfers EUR 89.00 to your account and the QR reference contains 21 00000 00003 13947 14300 09017, your system automatically assigns the payment to order #13947.
 Without manual reconciliation, without searching through bank statements.

 Prerequisite: You need a QR-IBAN (not just a standard IBAN), which you apply for at your bank.
 In addition, your software must be able to process CAMT.054 notifications.
 Most modern ERP and accounting solutions (Bexio, Abacus, Run my Accounts, Klara) support this natively.